Marco Antônio Cabral: Politics

 During his campaign for federal deputy for Rio de Janeiro, he received almost 7 million reais in donations, including half a million from the construction company Queiroz Galvão.
 In 2015, this same construction company had more than 160 million reais frozen by the Federal Court because of its links to the Petrobras money laundering scheme uncovered by Operation Car Wash.
 In August 2017, he voted in favor of President Michel Temer, in the process in which an investigation was being requested, which could remove him from the presidency of the republic.
 During his term in office, he missed two important votes, the PEC on the public spending ceiling and the labor reform, both under the Temer government.

 In October 2017, the Federal Public Prosecutor's Office (MPF) filed a lawsuit against Marco Antônio for administrative improbity.
 The prosecutors' request points to irregularities in his visits to his father, former governor Sérgio Cabral Filho, arrested in 2016 in Operation Calicute, an offshoot of Car Wash.

 In the 2018 elections, he obtained less than 20,000 votes and failed to be re-elected to the position of federal deputy.
 In 2022, he ran for federal deputy and helped organize Claudio Castro's gubernatorial campaign that same year.
 He declared his vote for President Luiz Inácio Lula da Silva.
 Once again, he was not elected to office, after receiving more than 20,000 votes.

+After 18 years as a member of the MDB, he left the party in April 2026.
+After receiving an invitation from Áureo Lídio Moreira Ribeiro, he joined the Solidarity party with the aim of running for a seat in the Legislative Assembly of Rio de Janeiro (Alerj) in the October 2026 elections.